aleph2c/miros-rabbitmq/docs/_sources/how_it_works.rst.txt

 network consumer.

-PikaTopicConsumer is a subclass of SimplePikaTopicConsumer, which is heavily based upon on the `asynchronous pika consumer example.
+PikaTopicConsumer is a subclass of SimplePikaTopicConsumer, which is heavily based upon the `asynchronous pika consumer example.
 <http://pika.readthedocs.io/en/0.11.2/examples/asynchronous_consumer_example.html>`_

 The PikaTopicConsumer class is different from the `asynchronous pika consumer